A Brief History

 1928: The original brick structure was enlarged twenty feet to the south.

 1949: A new terracotta tile façade is installed.
 The theater also enlarges the marquee.
 By now, the Kenworthy is Moscow’s premier movie theater.

-1979: The stage is converted into a coffee house (Cafe Libre.)
-Additionally, the facility is connected to an adjoining bookstore, the newly opened BookPeople of Moscow.
-Movies and stage acts are not shown.
+1979-1985: The back stage is converted into a coffee house (Café Libre.)
+The facility is connected to an adjoining bookstore, BookPeople of Moscow.
+Movies continue to show in the main auditorium.

-1999: The Kenworthy family gifts the theater to the Moscow Community Theatre, Inc. on December 31.
+1999: The Judd Kenworthy family gifts the theater to the Moscow Community Theatre, Inc. on December 31.

 2000: The non-profit organization, Kenworthy Performing Arts Centre, Inc, is formed.
 The organization begins restoring the theater.
 On November 2, live theater returns to the Kenworthy after a 75-year absence.
 Moscow Community Theater presents Little Shop of Horrors, complete with the original Broadway puppet, Audrey.

 2001: The Kenworthy Theatre is listed on the National Registry of Historic Places.